AFD-Illinois/kharma/README.md

 $ ./make.sh clean
 ```

+# Hacking
+KHARMA is split between header-defined functions and

 # Parthenon mirror
 For the moment, this code uses a mirror of parthenon from [here](https://github.com/bprather/parthenon),
 which changes the default coordinate system to KHARMA's GRCoordinates, and makes a couple changes geared